You're Telling Me!

-You're Telling Me! is a 1934 pre-Code comedy film directed by Erle C. Kenton and starring W.C.
+You're Telling Me! is a 1934 American pre-Code comedy film directed by Erle C. Kenton and starring W.C.
 Fields.
-It is a remake of the silent film So's Your Old Man (1926), also starring Fields.
-Both films are adapted from the story Mr. Bisbee’s Princess by Julian Leonard Street.
+It is a remake of the 1926 silent film So's Your Old Man, also starring Fields.
+Both films are adapted from the short story Mr. Bisbee’s Princess by Julian Leonard Street.
 It was released by Paramount Pictures.